Eugeniy-Makarevich/Reddit-Drama/README.md

 ## Parsing and visualization data from r/SubredditDrama

 ### List of contents:
-+ main.py - fetches data from reddit and append it to reddit_drama.csv
++ main.py - fetches data from reddit and append it to the reddit_drama.csv
 + reddit_drama.csv - 'database' file
 + reddit_drama.xlsx - dashboard file